 Intramedullary Rodding Surgery

-Many children with OI undergo a surgical procedure known as rodding, in which metal rods are inserted into the long bones to control fractures and improve deformities that interfere with function.
+Some children with OI may have had a surgical procedure known as rodding, in which metal rods were inserted into the long bones to control fractures and improve deformities that interfere with function.
 There are two basic types of rods.
 Non-expandable rods are more versatile but often must be replaced as the child grows.
 Expandable rods can grow with the bone but are only appropriate for larger bones (such as the femur) due to their thickness and need to be firmly anchored at both ends.

 Osteogenesis Imperfecta and Bone Fragility in 2024